 Seeing as you’re over in the Noord, you may as well check out the architecturally striking EYE Film Institute Netherlands.
 With over 37,000 film titles, 60,000 film posters, 700,000 photographs, 20,000 books, temporary exhibitions, permanent exhibitions and a four-screen cinema, it’s a must-visit if you’re a film buff.
 If you’re not a film buff, the museum’s restaurant serves up views of the IJ harbour and the wider city.

-Still looking for more quirky, unusual museums?
+Looking for more quirky museums?
 You’re in luck as Amsterdam has so much more to offer.
-Ever fancied browsing a collection of over 5,000 handbags including the one Madonna carried at the Evita premiere in 1996?
-Head on down to the Museum of Bags and Purses.
+Fond of fluorescents?
+You’re covered by Electric Ladyland – a museum dedicated to fluorescent art.
 Are you a history buff desperate to find out more about Dutch maritime history?
-The Nederlands Scheepvaartmuseum (rolls off the tongue, doesn’t it?) is the place to be.
-Fond of fluorescents?
-You’re covered by Electric Ladyland – the museum of fluorescent art (sorry to disappoint, Jimi Hendrix fans.)
+The National Maritime Museum (or Het Scheepvaartmuseum - rolls off the tongue, doesn’t it?) is the place to be.